ZXChen299/R-Projects/LSE_MA429/Formative Project/README.md

 Each team should submit the following, just one copy per team:
 * A print copy of the report, to COL 4.01.
 * A soft copy of the report, in pdf format, via the Moodle link.
-Please name the submission with one group member’s registration number, e.g., 201912345.pdf.
+Please name the submission with one group member’s registration number, e.g. 201912345.pdf.
 * An electronic appendix including your R code, computational results, and any additional data you deem important, in a single zip file, also via the Moodle link.
-Again, please name this by the same group member’s registration number, e.g., 201912345.zip.
+Again, please name this by the same group member’s registration number, e.g. 201912345.zip.